 Most entrepreneurs are not currently equipped for this change in their company.
 As an ever-changing and growing company matures, so too must the entrepreneur/founder go through a transformation from owner/creator/implementer to leader and coach of the team.

 So how do you get there?
 As mentioned above the owner/creator is the idea person behind the creative information or product.
 An entrepreneur has to realize that in order to be a successful business owner, he or she must realize that entrepreneurship is a continuous learning process along the journey.
-With the growth of your business, you must acknowledge that you reach a point that you can no longer can control everything.
+With the growth of your business, you must acknowledge that you reach a point that you can no longer control everything.
 Therefore you have to trust others in the company, and you have to engage people in something meaningful.
 It’s more than a job.
 It’s a personal transformation.

 A business grows in stages.
 I have learned over time and trial that there is a natural growth cycle to a company.
 You as the entrepreneur, to truly grow a successful business, must transition from an owner to a manager.
 Then you must transition from manager to leader and team coach.

-In that process, the entrepreneur most often needs to adopt character qualities that conflict with the very makeup of a the adventurous do-it-yourself mentality that started the business in the first place.
+In that process, the entrepreneur most often needs to adopt character qualities that conflict with the very makeup of the adventurous do-it-yourself mentality that started the business in the first place.
 That is, you must learn to delegate and trust.
-During this transformation process, an entrepreneur starts as a control freak… Yes I said it.
+During this transformation process, an entrepreneur starts as a control freak… Yes, I said it.
 It’s true.
 It’s what makes us successful in the first place.
 But the transition to a manager who trusts in his team is the next step.
-While not natural, it’s necessary in a growing and successful company.
+While not natural, it’s necessary for a growing and successful company.
 Finally, the manager must mature into a leader and coach of the team.
 For all of this to be possible, the entrepreneur must be able to take that first step into delegation and trust.

-During the phase of managing the company you have to learn how to acquire and properly manage a team of people.
+During the phase of managing the company, you have to learn how to acquire and properly manage a team of people.
 Yes, you have to hire people.
 When you are a small company, the first or second person added to the team may be easier to recruit and manage.
 But as the business grows, the process of hiring and leading becomes extremely different.

 At every major revenue level of increase in your business, you must upgrade your people and resources.
 And the processes for managing and leading at $3 million aren’t the same as the people and processes you need at $30 million.

 Wait a minute… I started a company that was set out to add value, make me money, and have fun.
 I didn’t sign up for managing people, processes, shareholders, and expenses.
-But a good business grows, and in order to be a successful company you must grow too!
+But a good business grows, and in order to be a successful company, you must grow too!

-Over time I realized you either need to acquire the talent in people on your team or finds ways to outsource and partner up with the right people and resources.
+Over time, I realized you either need to acquire the talent in people on your team or finds ways to outsource and partner up with the right people and resources.
 Both approaches require the owner/manager to transform into the leader/coach of the organization.